 Next, you’ll stitch on the left and right sides of the letter “N” (cut from pattern piece A) to the section you just made.
 From your background fabric, cut out pattern piece B and stitch to the right side of your letter “N” (this is the thin, green strip you see below).

 Use the same method for creating the letter “O”, always starting with the most complex part of the letter and working outward.
 Join the letter “O” to your “N” and follow the template for letters “E” and “L” to finish the word.

 Press your block, making sure you’ve ironed all the seams open.
 Trim the top and bottom of your block so all edges are even.
 Your block will now measure about 4.75 inches x 11 inches.
 Next, you’ll cut two 3-inch x 11-inch strips from your background fabric and stitch borders to both the top and bottom edges of your “Noel.”

 Cut a 2.5-inch x 11-inch strip from each of your other fabrics (I used pink and white, as in my letters).
 Stack one patterned strip on top of the other, and use your ruler to cut a diagonal line down the center of both pieces, as shown.

 Pair each of your new strips with the opposite color piece that fits and stitch together, pressing open your seams.
 Add your new “wonky stripes” to both the top and bottom of your block for a fun border.

 Trim the top and bottom of your block so it is 12.5 inches tall.
 Finally, add a 1.5-inch strip of background fabric to each side to widen your block, and trim to 12.5 inches square.

 Not in the market for a Christmas quilt?
-I this block would look fabulous as a holiday pillow, stocking or hot pad.
+I think this block would look fabulous as a holiday pillow, stocking, or hot pad.